ICON: Implicit Clothed humans Obtained from Normals

-{ \qheading{Acknowledgments.} We thank Yao Feng, Soubhik Sanyal, Hongwei Yi, Qianli Ma, Chun-Hao Paul Huang, Weiyang Liu, and Xu Chen for their feedback and discussions, Tsvetelina Alexiadis for her help with perceptual study, Taylor McConnell for her voice over, and Yuanlu Xu's help in comparing with \arch and \archplus.
+{ \qheading{Acknowledgments.} We thank Yao Feng, Soubhik Sanyal, Hongwei Yi, Qianli Ma, Chun-Hao Paul Huang, Weiyang Liu, and Xu Chen for their feedback and discussions, Tsvetelina Alexiadis for her help with perceptual study, Taylor McConnell assistance, Benjamin Pellkofer for webpage, and Yuanlu Xu's help in comparing with \arch and \archplus.
 This project has received funding from the European Union’s Horizon $2020$ research and innovation programme under the Marie Skłodowska-Curie grant agreement No.$860768$ (\href{https://www.clipe-itn.eu}{CLIPE} project).}